sprice89/dwt-docs/info/api/Addon_PDF.md

      */
     title: string;
     /**
      * Specify the PDF version.
-For example, '1.5'.
+For example, 1.5.
+The allowed values are 1.1 ~ 1.7.
-     */
+     * NOTE: If the compression type is PDF_JBig2, the lowerest version is 1.4
+     * If the compression type is PDF_JP2000, the lowerest version is 1.5 */
-    version: string;
+    version: number;
     /**
      * Specify the quality of the images in the file.
      * The value ranges from 0 to 100.